krenalis/krenalis/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Create a new proposal for Chichi
+about: Create a new proposal for Meergo
 title: 'proposal: <topic>: <title>'
 labels: proposal
 assignees: ''